Beyond the Bedside: Unmasking the Realities of Urgent Home Care & Medicaid Challenges

 Abstract

-Home care is increasingly recognized as a vital component of person-centered healthcare, offering individuals the opportunity to receive care and recover within the familiarity of their homes.
+Home care is increasingly recognized as a vital component of person-centered healthcare.
+It offers individuals the opportunity to receive care and recover within the familiarity of their homes.
 However, the ideal often diverges from the lived reality, particularly for urgent home care settings grappling with the complexities of Medicaid regulations.
 This research delves into the systemic hurdles faced by urgent patient care assistants and the profound impact these issues have on both the quality of care provided and the well-being of their clients.
 We explore critical disadvantages relating to caregiver compensation, work-life balance, and transportation.
-Furthermore, the research uncovers significant disparities in care provision and access for Medicaid recipients compared to those with private insurance, alongside challenges posed by the care environment, patient autonomy, and legal considerations, exemplified by home surveillance laws in Texas.
-Through an examination of provider network statistics and disability demographics, this paper aims to illuminate the underlying injustices and advocate for comprehensive reforms that support caregivers, enhance patient outcomes, and foster a more equitable home care system.
+Furthermore, the research uncovers significant disparities in care provision and access for Medicaid recipients compared to those with private insurance.
+Challenges posed by the care environment, patient autonomy, and legal considerations, exemplified by home surveillance laws in Texas, are also examined.
+Through an analysis of provider network statistics and disability demographics, this paper aims to illuminate the underlying injustices and advocate for comprehensive reforms that support caregivers, enhance patient outcomes, and foster a more equitable home care system.

 Introduction